 Start your day at the most iconic Edinburgh sight.
 Go first thing in the morning and arrive 10 minutes before opening time.
 Have your pre-purchased tickets ready to save time waiting in line.

-You could easily spend 4 hours here making sure to visit every single building and really taking your time, but because we only have one day in Edinburgh…plan on 1.5 to 2 hours maximum.
+You could easily spend 4 hours visiting every building and taking your time, but because we only have one day in Edinburgh…plan on 1.5 to 2 hours maximum.

-The major draw of the castle are the views you get of the city sprawled below and walking around the castle complex.
-The interiors are quite bare and not that exciting.
+The main attraction of Edinburgh Castle is the stunning views of the city below and the opportunity to wander around its historic complex.
+However, the interiors are quite bare and not that exciting.

-Do your research before you visit to pick your top buildings to visit.
-My personal list would be the Scottish Crown Jewels, the Royal Apartments, the Scottish National War Memorial, and the prison dungeons.
+Do your research beforehand to decide which buildings are a priority to visit.
+My personal list would be the Scottish Crown Jewels, Royal Apartments, Scottish National War Memorial, and prison dungeons.

 Yes, the Castle is one of the top sights to see in Edinburgh, but when you’re short on time it’s perfectly acceptable to appreciate the views and the overall complex vs. entering each building.